erapsch/erapsch.github.io/_pages/about.md

 ## Welcome!

 I am a mathematician and active <a href="/research">**researcher**</a> in
-* Game and decision theory
+* Game and decision theory,
-* Stochastic control theory
+* Stochastic control theory,
-* Financial mathematics
+* Financial mathematics, and
-* Environmental economics
+* Environmental economics.

 I am a PhD candidate in Mathematics at TU Berlin, supervised by <a href="https://stochasticcontrol.org/">Prof Dr Christoph Knochenhauer</a>.
 Before, I have studied in Oxford, Berlin, Lyon, and Freiburg.
 I obtained my MSc degree in Lyon (ENS).

 Currently, I am employed in the group "Stochastik und Finanzmathematik", under <a href="https://www3.math.tu-berlin.de/stoch/wp_bank/">Prof Dr Peter Bank</a>, at TU Berlin.
 Moreover, I am affiliated with the <a href="https://www3.math.tu-berlin.de/stoch/IRTG/">Berlin-Oxford International Research Training Group 2544 "Stochastic Analysis in Interaction"</a>.